Atekahussin/Digital-Logic-Design-MUX/README.md

 ## 📁 Repository Structure
 - `Circuits/`: Contains `1.circ` and `2.circ` (Logisim simulation files).
+- `Design/`: Contains the `mux_design.png` circuit diagram used in this documentation.
 - `Documentation/`: Full project report detailing the truth table and equations.

 ## 👥 The Team